 Omar D. Perez

-I'm an Assistant Professor at the Department of Industrial Engineering in the University of Chile, where I landed after being a Postdoctoral Research Associate in Neuroscience at the Reward and Decision Making Lab in the California Institute of Technology (Caltech), working in Neuroeconomics and Behavior with Prof. John O'Doherty.
-I'm also a part-time Assistant Professor and researcher at the Nuffield Centre for Experimental and Social Sciences in the University of Santiago, Chile.
+I'm an Assistant Professor at the Department of Industrial Engineering in the University of Chile, where I landed after being a Postdoctoral Research Scholar in Neuroscience at the Reward and Decision Making Lab in Caltech, working in Neuroeconomics and habits under the mentorship of John O'Doherty.
+During that time I was also a part-time Instructor Professor and Researcher at the Nuffield College Centre for Experimental and Social Sciences (CESS) in the University of Santiago Chile.

-Prior to my arrival in California, I received a B.Sc. in Economics and M.Sc. in Mathematical Sciences from the University of Santiago, Chile.
-I did my Ph.D. studies in computational learning and decision-making in the Department of Psychology and the Behavioral and Clinical Neuroscience Institute at the University of Cambridge, under the co-supervision of Prof. Mike Aitken, Dr. Amy Milton and Anthony Dickinson.
+I did my Ph.D. studies in computational psychology in the Department of Psychology and the Behavioral and Clinical Neuroscience Institute at the University of Cambridge, under the co-supervision of Mike Aitken, Amy Milton and Anthony Dickinson.
 Previously, I earned a B.Sc. in Economics and an M.Sc. in Mathematics from the University of Santiago Chile.